menouarazib/eventdetector/README.md

    hyperparams_mm_network | Specify for the MetaModel network the number of layers and the number of neurons per layer.
 Default: `(1, 32)`. epochs | The number of epochs to train different models.
 Default: `256`. batch_size | The number of samples per gradient update.
 Default: `32`. fill_nan | Specifies the method to use for filling NaN values in the dataset.
 Supported methods are 'zeros', 'ffill', 'bfill', and 'median'.
-Default: 'zeros'. type_training | Specifies the type of training technique to use for the MetaModel.
+Default: `zeros`. type_training | Specifies the type of training technique to use for the MetaModel.
 Supported techniques are 'average' and 'ffn'.
 Default: 'average'. scaler | The type of scaler to use for preprocessing the data.
 Possible values are "MinMaxScaler", "StandardScaler", and "RobustScaler".
-Default: "StandardScaler". use_kfold | Whether to use k-fold cross-validation technique or not.
-Default: False. test_size | The proportion of the dataset to include in the test split.
+Default: `StandardScaler`. use_kfold | Whether to use k-fold cross-validation technique or not.
+Default: `False`. test_size | The proportion of the dataset to include in the test split.
 Should be between 0 and 1.
-Default is 0.2. val_size |The proportion of the training set to use for validation.
+Default is `0.2`. val_size |The proportion of the training set to use for validation.
 Should be a value between 0 and 1.
-Default is 0.2. use_multiprocessing | Whether to use multiprocessing or not for the event exctraction optimization.
-The default value is False. save_models_as_dot_format | Whether to save the models as a dot format file.
+Default is `0.2`. use_multiprocessing | Whether to use multiprocessing or not for the event exctraction optimization.
+The default value is `False. save_models_as_dot_format | Whether to save the models as a dot format file.
 The default value is False.
 If set to True, then you should have `graphviz` software to be installed on your machine.